Home » Portfolios » Artist Residencies

 What to Bring

 Along with your art supplies, laptop, and anything else that makes you feel at home, don’t forget your own shampoo, toothbrush, and toothpaste.
-If you get cold at night, bring along a light down or fleece blanket too.
-Layered clothing is strongly recommended; the climate in Port Townsend can be hot, cold, and windy, all in the same day!
+Layered clothing is strongly recommended; the climate in Port Townsend can be warm, cold, and windy, all in the same day!
 Sturdy shoes for hiking the trails at Fort Worden are encouraged.

 More Details